-5.13.4 Section 32 - Farm Debt
+5.20.3 Section 34 - Farm Debt

 Farmers use debt to help obtain assets used by the operation to produce crops or livestock or to provide a range of business services such as custom work, recreational activities, or livestock grazing.
 Estimates of debt are used to measure how solvent the business is (debt/assets) at a point in time.
-Estimates of debt are also used to develop estimates of interest and principal that have to be paid that can be compared with income earned by the farm (reported in earlier Sections of the questionnaire).
+Estimates of debt are also used to develop estimates of interest and principal that have to be paid that can be compared with income earned by the farm (reported in earlier sections of the questionnaire).
 Debt service needs relative to income earned is used to prepare measures of financial position reported by USDA for U.S. farms.

-All farm household and business debt should be recorded in either Section 32 or in Section 37 and recorded only once.
-Loans used for both farm and household purposes should be reported in Section 32 and not in Section 37.
-It is important to note that the obligation to repay a loan used for both farm and household remains with the farm business.
-The percent used for household purpose is used to reflect that the farm household should make a contribution to the farm business for repayment.
-Section 32 is organized to reflect farmers' use of debt in their businesses.
+All farm household and business debt should be recorded in either Section 34 or in the Farm Producer Household - Income, Assets, and Debt section and recorded only once.
+Loans used for both farm and household purposes should be reported in Section 34 and not in the Farm Producer Household - Income, Assets, and Debt section.
+Section 34 is organized to reflect farmers' use of debt in their businesses.
 The organization of this section is intended to provide the large share of respondents who do not report use of term debt or notes from creditors a more streamlined interview.

-If the operator has multiple operations, only account for the debt that belongs to the operation identified on the label (there should be assets for these items in Section 30 and expenditures for inputs and/or capital purchases in Section 29).
-Debt belonging to the other operations will be accounted for in Section 37.
-For example, some operators may use heavy machinery (tractors, planters, combines, etc.) for all their operations.
+If the producer has multiple operations, only account for the debt that belongs to the operation identified on the label.
+(There should be assets for these items in Section 33 and expenditures for inputs and/or capital purchases in Section 34).
+Debt belonging to the other operations will be accounted for in the Farm Producer Household - Income, Assets, and Debt section.
+For example, some producers may use heavy machinery (tractors, planters, combines, etc.) for all their operations.
 For each piece of heavy machinery, determine which operation it belongs to by determining which operation uses the item most.
-If the heavy machinery belongs to the operation on the label, account for its debt in Section 32.
-(Using the same guideline, asset values will have been included in Section 30).
-If the heavy machinery does not belong to the operation on the label, account for its debt in Section 37.
+If the heavy machinery belongs to the operation on the label, account for its debt in Section 34.
+(Using the same guideline, asset values will have been included in Section 33.)
+If the heavy machinery does not belong to the operation on the label, account for its debt in the Farm Producer Household - Income, Assets, and Debt section.